 Our next international adventure with points is to Santiago, Chile!

 I just wrote about why I love United Airlines frequent flyer miles, and United miles helped us book one part of our roundtrip business class airfare.
-So now an appropriate time to discuss how we redeemed our miles to score what will be an awesome weekend trip.
+So now an appropriate time to discuss how we use our travel credit cards to redeem miles and score an awesome weekend trip.

 Yes… a weekend trip.
 We’ll be taking a four-day Labor Day weekend for our quick trip to Santiago and back.
 It sounds a little crazy, but since we both took so much time off from work already for our RTW trip, we can’t afford to take off many more days.
 But that doesn’t mean we can’t still use our points to travel. 😉